 Situated upstairs in the library, The Speaking Center is a part of ACU’s new AT&T Learning Studio.
-The Speaking Center is one of the major tools the Communication department uses to enhance student comprehension, practice, and execution of public speaking skills.
+The Speaking Center is one of the major tools the Communication program uses to enhance student comprehension, practice, and execution of public speaking skills.
 As a GA you are the major player in the success of The Speaking Center.

 The Speaking Center is a place for anyone on campus to come and receive help and training on any public speaking assignment they have, though it is required for COMS 211 students.
 GA’s in the Speaking Center assist with thesis writing, outline formation, visual aids, and developing delivery style.